Clinical Psychology MS Degree

 - Study with professors whose teaching achievements have been recognized with such awards as Outstanding Faculty Award, UT Tyler; Chancellor’s Council Teaching Award, UT Tyler; Faculty of the Year, Forest Institute of Professional Psychology; and Society of Fellows, St. Martin’s University.

-- Take courses from professors who have worked in the field in such positions as mental health clinician, marriage and family therapist, and alternative school counselor.
+- Take courses from professors who have worked in the field in such positions licensed psychologist, licensed professional counselor, mental health clinician, and marriage and family therapist.

 Counseling Theories – Complete an overview of the current theoretical approaches to psychotherapy, including problems of assessment, therapeutic contracting and intervention strategies/techniques.